How to: Understand and Circumvent Network Censorship

 A computer attempts to connect to eff.org’s US-based IP address.
 At the Internet Service Provider’s level, the request is checked: the IP address for eff.org is checked against a list of blocked international IP addresses, and is blocked.

-Throttling.
-Internet Service Providers can selectively throttle, or slow down, different types of traffic.
-Many government censors have started to slow down connections to certain sites rather than block them altogether.
+Throttling: ISPs can selectively throttle (slow down) different types of traffic.
+Many government censors slow down connections to certain sites rather than block them altogether.
 This type of blocking is harder to identify, and lets the ISP deny that it is restricting access.
-People might think their own Internet connection is just slow, or that the service they’re connecting to is not working.
+People might think their own internet connection is slow, or that the service they’re connecting to is not working.

 A computer tries to connect to eff.org.
 Their Internet Service Provider slows down their connection.

-Generally, if there is less information about your Internet activity, it can be harder for your Internet Service Provider or network administrator to selectively block particular types of activity.
-That’s why using Internet-wide encryption standards, like HTTPS and encrypted DNS, can help in some cases.
+The less information about your internet activity, the harder it can be for your ISP or network administrator to selectively block particular types of activity.
+That’s why using internet-wide encryption standards, like HTTPS and encrypted DNS, can help in some cases.